 Exams and Tests

-Chickenpox (varicella) usually can be diagnosed by the appearance of the chickenpox rash.
-For healthy children, describing the rash over the phone to a doctor (rather than visiting the office) may be all that is needed.
+Chickenpox usually can be diagnosed based on how the chickenpox rash looks.
+For a healthy child, describing the rash over the phone to a doctor (rather than visiting the office) may be all you need to do.

 Find out if you are immune